eugenia1984/english/glossary.md

 - **breathing exercises**: are practices where you consciously control your breathing pattern.
 They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)

+- **breathing room**: means having extra time, space, or flexibility to work without feeling rushed or pressured.
+It is often used when talking about schedules, workloads, or difficult situations.
+For example: `The new budget plan gives the company some breathing room to handle unexpected expenses`. –> This means having financial flexibility to deal with challenges.

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.

 - **built-in**: refers to features or tools that are included as part of a software program or device from the start, without needing to be added or installed separately.
 When something is built-in, it's already there and ready to use.
 For example: